sclorg/django-ex/README.md

 ### Using an application template

-The directory `openshift/` contains OpenShift application template files that you can add you your OpenShift project with:
+The directory `openshift/templates/` contains OpenShift application templates that you can add to your OpenShift project with:

-    osc create -f openshift/<TEMPLATE_NAME>.json
+    osc create -f openshift/templates/<TEMPLATE_NAME>.json

-The template `django-source.json` contains just a minimal set of components to get your Django application into OpenShift.
+The template `django.json` contains just a minimal set of components to get your Django application into OpenShift.

-The template `django-source-postgresql.json` contains all of the components from `django-source.json`, plus a PostgreSQL database service and an Image Stream for the Python base image.
+The template `django-postgresql.json` contains all of the components from `django.json`, plus a PostgreSQL database service and an Image Stream for the Python base image.
+For simplicity, the PostgreSQL database in this template uses ephemeral storage and, therefore, is not production ready.

 After adding your templates, you can go to your OpenShift web console, browse to your project and click the create button.
 Create a new app from one of the templates that you have just added.